Brian Clough: Nottingham Forest

 Forest lost only three of their first sixteen league games, the last of which was at Leeds United on 19 November 1977.
 They lost only one further game all season, an 11 March FA Cup sixth round defeat at West Bromwich Albion.
 Forest won the 1977–78 Football League, seven points ahead of runners-up Liverpool.
 Forest became one of the few teams (and the most recent team to date) to win the First Division title the season after winning promotion from the Second Division.
 This made Clough the third of four managers to win the English league championship with two different clubs.
 Forest conceded just 24 goals in 42 league games.
 They defeated Liverpool 1–0 in the 1978 Football League Cup Final replay, despite cup-tied Shilton, Gemmill and December signing David Needham not playing.
 Chris Woods chalked up two clean sheets in the final covering Shilton's league cup absence.
 McGovern missed the replay through injury, and Burns lifted the trophy as the stand-in captain.
 Robertson's penalty was the only goal of the game.

 Forest started season 1978–79 by defeating Ipswich Town 5–0 for an FA Community Shield record win.
 In the 1978–79 European Cup they were drawn to play the trophy winners of the two previous seasons, Liverpool.
 Home goals by Birtles and Colin Barrett put Forest through 2–0 on aggregate.
 On 9 December 1978 Liverpool ended Forest's 42 match undefeated league run dating back to the November the year before.
 The undefeated run was the equivalent of a whole season, surpassing the previous record of 35 games held by Burnley in 1920–21.
 The record stood until it was surpassed by Arsenal in August 2004, a month before Clough's death.
 Arsenal played 49 league games without defeat.

 In February 1979, Taylor authorised the English game's first £1 million transfer, signing Trevor Francis from Birmingham City.
 In the April European Cup semi final home first leg against 1.
 FC Köln, Forest were two goals behind after twenty minutes.
 Forest scored three to edge ahead, but Köln equalised.
 Thus the German side started the second leg ahead on the away goals rule.
 Ian Bowyer's goal, the only one of the game, put Forest through.
 Günter Netzer asked afterwards, "Who is this McGovern?
 I have never heard of him, yet he ran the game."
-Forest deated Malmö 1–0 in Munich's Olympiastadion in the 1979 European Cup Final.
+Forest defeated Malmö 1–0 in Munich's Olympiastadion in the 1979 European Cup Final.
 Francis on his European debut scored with a back post header from Robertson's cross.
 In addition, Forest defeated Southampton in the final 3–2 to retain the League Cup.
 Birtles scored twice, and Woodcock once.
 Forest finished second in the 1978–79 Football League, eight points behind Liverpool.